contiv/vpp/docs/MANUAL_INSTALL_CAVIUM.md

 ## Installing Kubernetes with Contiv-vpp CNI plugin
-After the nodes you will be using in your K8s cluster are prepared, you can install the cluster using [kubeadm][1].
+After the nodes have been configured, you can install the cluster using [kubeadm][1].

 ### (1/4) Installing Kubeadm on your hosts
 For first-time installation, see [Installing kubeadm][6].
 To update an